kazu91/NimbleSurvey/README.md

 ### Known issues

-* Sometimes, data fetched from a remote server may not save correctly to the local storage, and re-staging it for testing may fail.
+* Sometimes, data fetched from a remote server may not save correctly to the local storage, hard to reproduce.

 ### Limitation
 * Lack of unit test cases